ship123456/payment-gateway-documentation/api-documentation.md

 The APIs allow merchants to create payments, check transaction status, process refunds, and receive real-time payment updates through webhooks.

 All API requests use REST principles, JSON format, HTTPS, and API key-based authentication.

+### API Format

+All request and response bodies are exchanged in JSON format.

 ## Base URLs